Are you considering a Tour de France cycling tour for 2024?

 So if we get a request for a bespoke trip for 20 cyclists that want to be at the top of Alpe d’Huez on race day, our premium status means that we should be able to accommodate that.
-In contrast, the non-premium operators might get given less tickets to an experience or be asked to pick a different stage finish.
-The Premium Operators get priority.
+In contrast, the non-diamond operators might get given less tickets to an experience or be asked to pick a different stage finish.
+The diamond level operators get priority.

 3.3 Weekly contact with ASO

 During the ten months between October and the start of the Tour de France, we have weekly contact with ASO to discuss arrangements for the Tour.
 Sometimes it’s group briefing calls, sometimes it’s calls with our contacts directly.

 They are really helpful in providing huge amounts of detailed information that we need to make sure our trips run smoothly for our clients.
 For example which routes we should take to the Tour de France hospitality areas, exactly where the premium operator parking is at the finishes, maps and addresses.